lightme-fan/birthday-app/readme.md

 8. Delete function
 9. Add function

+#### NB: I tried to calculate the days from today untill the next birthday, but I only got the days from today to the birthday this year.
+So I have got some negative number of days.

 **I separated all my functions into different files.**

 ### The most challenging in this project are: